MariemAmmar/Customer-Segmentation-in-Data-Science-Case-study-Clustering-/README.md

 ## Contributing
 Contributions are welcome!
 If you find any bugs or issues with the code, please submit a pull request or open an issue.

-## License
-This code is licensed under the MIT License.